-- (1) Establish procedures (and ensure contractors establish procedures) as necessary to manage startup and restart actions in accordance with the requirements of this Order. - (2) Exercise the delegation authority and document all delegations of authority made under the provisions granted by this Order. - (3) Determine whether adequate protection can most effectively be achieved by continuing to operate under the terms of existing contracts requiring compliance with old Orders or by modifying the contract to incorporate the requirements of revised Orders. - (4) Determine that implementation of new rule or Order requirements will provide adequate protection prior to requesting contract modification to drop old Order requirements from contract. - b.
+- (4) Determine that implementation of new rule or Order requirements will provide adequate protection prior to requesting contract modification to drop old Order requirements from contract. - b.
 Heads of DOE Elements shall ensure that initiators of procurement requests shall identify in procurement requests if the requirements in the Contractor Requirements Document (Attachment 1) are to be applied to the award or subawards resulting from the procurement request. - c.
 Assistant Secretary for Environment, Safety and Health (EH-1).
-In addition to the general Departmental responsibilities specified in DOE M 411.1, Manual of Functions, Responsibilities, and Authorities (the FRAM); EH-1 assigns EH-2 to exercise independent oversight of the startup and restart process for nuclear facilities.
-This responsibility specifically entails the following:

-(1) In coordination with the cognizant Secretarial Officer (CSO), perform independent reviews of startup and restart activities as appropriate and provide results of these reviews to DOE Operational Readiness Review team leaders, cognizant Operations Office Managers, and Cognizant Secretarial Officers for resolution.
+In addition to the general Departmental responsibilities specified in the Functions, Assignments, and Responsibilities Manual (FAR), exercise independent oversight of the startup and restart process for nuclear facilities.
+This responsibility specifically entails the following: - (1) In coordination with the cognizant Secretarial Officer (CSO), perform independent reviews of startup and restart activities as appropriate and provide results of these reviews to DOE Operational Readiness Review team Leaders, cognizant Operations Office Managers, and cognizant Secretarial Officers for resolution. - (2) Assess the Secretarial Officer, Operations Office, and contractor procedures for startup or restart of nuclear facilities and provide periodic reports to the Secretary on their effectiveness. - (3) Review and comment on contractor and DOE plans-of-action and Operational Readiness Review Implementation Plans for startup or restart of nuclear facilities, including the specification of the EH-proposed involvement in the startup or restart activities. - (4) Review and comment on the Operational Readiness Review final report recommendations regarding startup or restart to the DOE startup or restart approving official.

-- (2) Assess the cognizant Secretarial Officer, Operations Office, and contractor procedures for startup or restart of nuclear facilities and provide periodic reports to the Secretary on their effectiveness. - (3) Review and comment on contractor and DOE plans-of-action and Operational Readiness Review Implementation Plans for startup or restart of nuclear facilities, including the specification of the EH-proposed involvement in the startup or restart activities. - (4) Review and comment on the Operational Readiness Review final report recommendations regarding startup or restart to the DOE startup or restart approving official. - (5) Provide any dissenting opinion on the readiness of a facility to startup or restart to DOE line management or the Secretary if a significant safety concern is not being properly corrected. - (6) If requested by the Secretary, concur in the final decision to startup or restart a nuclear facility. - 6.
+- (5) Provide any dissenting opinion on the readiness of a facility to startup or restart to DOE line management or the Secretary if a significant safety concern is not being properly corrected. - (6) If requested by the Secretary, concur in the final decision to startup or restart a nuclear facility. - 6.
 CONTACT.
 Questions concerning this Order should be referred to the Director, Office of Nuclear Safety Policy and Standards (EH-31), phone 301-903-3465.